rmountjoy92/VectorCloud/README.md

 ## How to run
 * create a virtual environment https://packaging.python.org/guides/installing-using-pip-and-virtualenv/
-* put the SDK folder into the virtual environment directory
-* install as per the directions in the docs folder of the SDK folder
+* from inside the virtual enviroment install the SDK as per the directions in the SDK docs
 * in a terminal, navigate to your virtual environment.
 From inside your virtual environment enter:
 ```
 git clone https://github.com/rmountjoy92/VectorCloud